matthewharris02/prioritization_scripts/README.md

 ### Things that need fixing

 - in 2a for reading in nco_split ids, dont' read from dir but form ncp_list
+- Ensure that the directories for output and logs are empty before writing (to catch not changing run_id)

 ## Enhancements